vtjnash/julia/doc/src/manual/code-loading.md

 What happens if `import Zebra` is evaluated in the main `App` code base?
 Since `Zebra` does not appear in the project file, the import will fail even though `Zebra` *does* appear in the manifest file.
 Moreover, if `import Zebra` occurs in the public `Priv` package—the one with UUID `2d15fe94-a1f7-436c-a4d8-07a9a496e01c`—then that would also fail since that `Priv` package has no declared dependencies in the manifest file and therefore cannot load any packages.
 The `Zebra` package can only be loaded by packages for which it appear as an explicit dependency in the manifest file: the  `Pub` package and one of the `Priv` packages.

-**The paths map** of a project environment is also determined by the manifest file if present and is empty if there is no manifest.
+**The paths map** of a project environment is also determined by the manifest file if present or is empty if there is no manifest.
 The path of a package `uuid` named `X` is determined by these two rules:

 1. If the manifest stanza matching `uuid` has a `path` entry, use that path relative to the manifest file.
 2. Otherwise, if the manifest stanza matching `uuid` has a `git-tree-sha1` entry, compute a deterministic hash function of `uuid` and `git-tree-sha1`—call it `slug`—and look for `packages/X/$slug` in each directory in the Julia `DEPOT_PATH` global array.
 Use the first such directory that exists.